Cranbury College Primary Site

 Post 16 students are required to study Maths and resit the GCSE, if they did not achieve a Grade 4 previously.
 For those who struggle to achieve, we revisit the Learning Ladder at an appropriate level to rebuild confidence in Mathematical concepts, practice and problem solving abilities.

-The Year 7 and 8 ICT program of study follows cross-curricular themes that enhance pupils' knowledge in diverse subjects such as science, geography, history and citizenship, whilst also supporting their numeracy and literacy skills.
+The Year 7 and 8 ICT program of study follows cross-curricular themes that enhance pupils' knowledge in the diverse topic based curriculum, whilst also supporting their numeracy and literacy skills.

-The National Curriculum ICT strands of planning, developing, evaluating, handling data and communicating information are taught and reinforced through cross-curricular contexts.
-Topics being offered this year include: Global weather systems, empathy and cultural celebrations.
+The National Curriculum ICT strands of planning, developing, evaluating, handling data and communicating information are taught and reinforced through these cross-curricular contexts.
+Topics being offered this year include: South America, Global weather systems, empathy and cultural celebrations.
 Achievement in Key Stage 3 is currently mapped against the National Curriculum Level Descriptors.

 KS4 & KS5

-A range of courses are currently offered, and the level and selection of courses is tailored to the needs and ability of individual students.
+A range of courses are currently available, and the level and selection of courses is tailored to the needs and ability of individual students.
 Courses being offered this year include:

 The ICT department is driving improvements in the use of ICT across the curriculum, offering support to staff in other subject areas with the creative delivery and use of ICT in lessons.